AideenM12/Childs-Play-English-MS2/TESTING.md

 		randomQuiz();
 	    }

 This code was inserted into the randomQuiz function and, along with the usedQuestions array, effectively prevented questions repetition.
 However when this code was implemented it created a new issue.
 The food question array stopped calling the else if (questionCount == 12) statement of the checkSolutions function and displayed the questionCount numbers in the console on an infinite loop and stopped handling user interactions effectively.
-After using the debugger tool in google dev tools with the help of student support it was discovered that the askQuestion function that was being called inside the chooseObjectQuiz and chooseFoodQuiz functions was causing extra questions to be called and discarded before a question is displayed in the DOM.
+After using the debugger tool in google dev tools with the help of tutor support it was discovered that the askQuestion function that was being called inside the chooseObjectQuiz and chooseFoodQuiz functions and this was causing extra questions to be called and discarded before a question was displayed in the DOM.
 This caused the foodQuestions bank to be less than the required 12 questions needed to call the else if (questionCount == 12) statement of the checkSolutions function.
-The askQuestion function was removed from these two functions and the problem was rectified.
+The askQuestion function was removed from these two functions and the problem was resolved.

 ## Further Testing